tarantool/tarantool/doc/sphinx/book/replication/index.rst

 =====================================================================

 :Q: What if there are more than two servers with master-master?
-:A: On each server, specify the replication_source for all the others.
+:A: On each server, specify the :confval:`replication_source` for all the others.
 For
     example, server #3 would have a request:
     ``box.cfg{replication_source=uri#1, replication_source=uri#2}``.